ellogroup/api-documentation/restaurants-updated-since.md

 In the above example, you would need to perform the following actions on your cache, for each restaurant:

-- yvmrQO82wvWa37k4 - Nothing, restaurant last update was before your last cache update
+- yvmrQO82wvWa37k4 - Nothing - Wouldn't be returned
 - PNj6VMBAjAYLJogk - Replace the restaurant in your local cache, the restaurant was updated on the 3rd of Jan
 - y0O6bYdbml8w9oDA - Remove this restaurant from your local cache, it has it's `deletedAt` date set
-- x3Qbzj8xO4M26De5 - Nothing, restaurant last update was before your last cache update
+- x3Qbzj8xO4M26De5 - Nothing - Wouldn't be returned

 The basic rules of a cache update are as follows: